Chapter 13 Benefits

 If you owe mortgage arrears on your home, and are facing foreclosure, filing a Chapter 13 bankruptcy can stop the foreclosure, and allow you to catch up on your mortgage arrears pursuant to a monthly payment plan over a 3 to 5 year period.

 If you have more than one mortgage and are facing foreclosure because you cannot meet your monthly payments, and the value of your home is less than or equal to your first mortgage, you can file a motion to change the additional mortgages into unsecured debts.
-The benefit of this is that your unsecured debts do not have to be paid in full under the Chapter 13 plan, which means you will have lower monthly mortgage payments.
+The benefit of this is that you do not have to pay unsecured debts in full under Chapter 13.
+Therefore, Chapter 13 can reduce your monthly mortgage expense.

 No Interest Accrued

 You will not accrue any interest on your debts during the duration of your Chapter 13 payment plan period.
 For those with extensive debts, this is a powerful consideration that could save the debtor thousands of dollars.

 Paying Less on Your Auto Loan

 If your car is reliable and you want to retain it, but it is worth far less than what you owe, you can file a Chapter 13 and take advantage of the CramDown option that may allow you to repay the car’s replacement value rather than the full amount you owe on the auto loan contract.

 If you have a codebtor who you would like to protect while you file bankruptcy, a Chapter 13’s automatic stay also protects codebtors from liability.
 This means that when you file a Chapter 13, creditors cannot collect from you or your codebtors.